 In this video Ai Weiwei gives insight into the background and production process of one of the most spectacular exhibitions of 2010, Sunflower Seeds at Tate Modern.
 Follow the artist to the city of Jingdezhen in northern Jiangxi, China, where all of the sunflower seeds have been individually hand-sculpted and hand-painted.
 The installation in London is made out of millions (five tons) of hand-painted porcelain sunflower seeds.
 Each actual-size seed is unique and intricately hand-formed and like those shown at Tate Modern painted in Jingdezhen.

-Insights about the ‘Seeds Of Hope’
+Insights about the Seeds Of Hope

-The sunflower, following the sun, is also a well-known metaphor for The People during China’s Cultural Revolution.
+Following the sun, the sunflower is also a well-known metaphor for The People during China’s Cultural Revolution.
 The seeds provided nourishment at all levels of society, and the ubiquitous discarded husks provided evidence of an individual’s existence.

 The tactile and engaging nature of the seeds raises many pertinent questions about the world around us.
-How do we contribute as an individual to our society?
-Do we need to act together to stay strong, significant and powerful?
-Are we heading towards a promising future with our increasing desires and materialistic outlook?
-Ai Weiwei always believed that an individual must set an example for society to follow.
-Only one’s own behavior and acts can define one’s individual self and the society around it.
+For example, what is our individual role in society?
+Do we need to come together to stay powerful, strong, and significant?
+Are we heading towards a brighter future with our growing desire and money-oriented attitude?

-Through the presentation, Ai Weiwei tried to comprehend our perception about the number, individual value, and our engagement with society.
+Through this installation, Ai tried to understand the perception of individual value, number, and each individual’s engagement with society.
 It was attributed to being a spectacular commission in the Tate Modern Turbine Hall exhibited over the past decade.

 Deciphering the Seeds Of Hope

 Many of these prized products have created a culture of consumerism in various other nations.
 The Chinese population has become a workforce mechanically producing goods for a commercial global market.
 Furthermore, the mass production of goods ranges from clothes to electronics.

-The Sunflower Seeds exhibit at the Tate Modern Turbine Hall was most significant in terms of weight and amount in the year 2010 where 100 million porcelain seeds weighing over 150 tons covered a stretch of 1,000-square-metre to a layer depth of 10cm.
+The Sunflower Seeds exhibit at the Tate Modern Turbine Hall was most significant in terms of weight and amount in the year 2010, where 100 million porcelain seeds weighing over 150 tons covered a stretch of 1,000-square-metre to a layer depth of 10cm.
 The work literally amalgamated an epic sense of magnificence with exquisite craftsmanship.

 The manufacturing process of the Sunflower Seeds

-Ai Weiwei tried to trigger a Domino effect through the Sunflower Seed installation magnifying the extensive and complicated process by 100-million-times.
-He devoted innumerable hours and energy with incredible patience to unveil the significance of an individual, as well as the imposing strength created when the individuals gather together.
+Ai Weiwei tried to trigger a Domino effect through the Sunflower Seed installation magnifying the extensive and complicated process 100-million-times.
+He devoted innumerable hours and energy with incredible patience to unveil the significance of an individual and the imposing strength created when the individuals gather together.

-The Sunflower Seed installation reminded people of how China is gradually becoming the world’s second-largest economy.
+The Sunflower Seed installation reminded people of how China is gradually becoming the world’s largest economy.
 It reminded people of the large labor force backing the huge production of goods.
 Next, it induces a sense of enigma through the layers of artwork, fueling the perception that whatever you see is not exactly how you see it.